rbasehewa/JavaScript/challengeSix/README.md

 ## find the factorial
 - 4! = 4 * 3 * 2 * 1

-* write a esduo code as followings
+* write a esduo code as following

 * define the result variable
 * calculate the factorial value and store the value in result
 * return the result value

+## Kebab to snake

+* write a esduo code as following
+* Basically, replace "-" with "_"
+* return the value